René Just Haüy: Early life

 René-Just Haüy was born at Saint-Just-en-Chaussée on February 28, 1743, in the province of Picardy (later the département of Oise).
-His parents were Just Haüy, a poor linen-weaver, and his wife Magdeleine Candelot.
+His parents were Just Haüy, a poor linen-weaver, and Magdeleine Candelot.

 Haüy's interest in the services and music of the local church brought him to the attention of the prior of a nearby abbey of Premonstrants.
 Through him, Haüy was introduced to a colleague in Paris and obtained a scholarship to the College of Navarre.
 Haüy eventually became an usher, and in 1764, was appointed regent (master) of the fourth class.

 Haüy also progressed in his religious training.
 He was tonsured in 1762, took minor orders in 1765, was appointed a subdeacon in 1767, became a deacon in 1769, and was ordained as a Roman Catholic priest in 1770.

 After his ordination, Haüy became regent (teacher) of the second class at the Collège du Cardinal-Lemoine.

 Through his friendship with his spiritual director, Abbé Lhomond, Haüy became interested first in botany, and after hearing a lecture by Louis-Jean-Marie Daubenton, in mineralogy.

 His brother Valentin Haüy was the founder of the first school for the blind, the Institution des Jeunes Aveugles (Institute for Blind Youth) in Paris.